 Bengali is the world’s eighth most spoken language.
 The name Bengali, also known by its endonym Bangla, is India’s second most widely spoken language.
 The Bengali language stems from the Indo-Aryan language family.

-The Bengali language is emblematic of the history, culture and heritage of Bengal.
+The Bengali language is emblematic of the history, culture, and heritage of Bengal.
 The Bengali language is an intrinsic part of Bengali identity that transcends geographical boundaries and combines even culturally diverse regions.

-Here we will talk about some popular and favourite Bengali phrases and idioms that will enrich your vocabulary in no time.
+Here we will talk about some popular and favorite Bengali phrases and idioms that will enrich your vocabulary in no time.
 Idioms and phrases are beautiful renditions of any language that lets you express a myriad of feelings wrapped in simple and short phrases.
 Read and explore some of these below:

-Ashare Golpo (আশারে গোলপো)
+- Ashare Golpo (আশারে গোলপো)-